ShradhaR/blockchain-developer-bootcamp-final-project/README.md

 5. When user clicks on "Transfer" button, the Metmask will initiate smart contract to transfer the ether amount.
 This tip-transfer-transaction will either result in successful transfer or fail due to certain reason.

 <b>Future use cases: </b>
-This DAPP can be further extended to be used on most leading web services such as Coinbase, Facebook, Github, Google Plus, Reddit, Slack, StockTwits, Tumblr, Twitter, and YouTube for tipping users.
+<p>This DAPP can be further extended to be used on most leading web services such as Coinbase, Facebook, Github, Google Plus, Reddit, Slack, StockTwits, Tumblr, Twitter, and YouTube for tipping users. </p>

 <b>Project User Interface Link: </b> https://tippingdapp.netlify.app/
 <br><b>Screencast link: </b> https://www.loom.com/share/bb1e78ee44e043ff97bccdfd33ab5c5c